scriptrdotio/libraries/scripts/littlebits/README.md

 the Cloudbits platform) from scriptr.io. the connector provides you with a few native objects that you can directly integrate into your own scripts.
 This will hopefully allow you to extend what you can do with littlebits by adding server-side logic and integrating with third party APIs and any of the devices that we support.
-Note that you need to have a cloudbit device among your littlebit components.
+Note that you need to have a cloudbit device among your littlebits components.

 ## Components
 - littlebits/cloudbits: the main entry point to communicate with the Cloudbits platform's APIs